gorbulus/100daysofcoding/resources.md

 [Will R Chase's site](https://www.williamrchase.com/) is a huge inspiration for my personal portfolio site.
 I love Will's site because it shows a lot of personality and has some really impressive visualizations.

 [Angela Baltes](https://angelabaltes.com/) my friend from a Python bootcamp also has a killer site that I was inspired by.
 I love simplicity and professionalism of her site.

+## Day 3
+[This article](https://gist.github.com/alexpchin/102854243cd066f8b88e) is a start to solving my problem of pushing a local project to a new Git repo from VS.

+This Git [Cheat Sheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet/) is a nifty cheat sheet for Git commands.
+I saw another one and need to add that as well...tired..